IMZihad21/docker-articles/20241230_Simplify_Email_Testing_with_a_Local_Papercut_SMTP_Server_Using_Docker.md

 ---

+## How It Works

+Papercut SMTP acts as a local SMTP server.
+When your application sends an email, Papercut intercepts it and displays the details in its web interface.
+The process is simple:

+1. Your application connects to the SMTP server using the standard SMTP protocol.
+2. Emails sent to the server are displayed in the Papercut SMTP web interface.
+3. Developers can view, debug, and delete emails as needed, ensuring the application functions correctly.

+---

 ## How to setup SMTP Configuration

 In your application, configure the email settings to point to the local Papercut SMTP server.
 Use the following details: